truaxki/ADK-demo/readme.md

 1. Sign up for a free OpenWeatherMap API key
 2. Add this key to the `.env` file as `OPENWEATHERMAP_API_KEY`
 3. Interact with the agent asking for weather in any city (e.g., "What's the weather in Charleston, SC?")

+## Guardrail Reference Code

+The repository includes reference code for implementing guardrails in your agents.
+These guardrails can help ensure your agent:

+* Properly validates and sanitizes user input
+* Handles API errors gracefully
+* Provides helpful fallback responses when services are unavailable
+* Maintains context and state across conversation turns
+* Respects user preferences for units and formatting

+You can find examples of these guardrails implemented throughout the weather module code.

+## Web Search Functionality

+The agent includes web search capabilities using SerpAPI:

+* **Real-time Information**: Access up-to-date information from the web
+* **Structured Results**: Returns organized search results with snippets and URLs
+* **Topic Research**: Can research topics beyond the agent's training data
+* **Error Handling**: Gracefully handles API errors and rate limiting

+To use the web search functionality:
+1. Sign up for a SerpAPI key
+2. Add this key to the `.env` file as `SERPAPI_KEY`
+3. Interact with the agent asking for information (e.g., "What are the latest developments in AI?")